 CO Dimer: New Potential Energy Surface and Rovibrational Calculations

-The spectrum of CO dimer was investigated by solving the rovibrational Schrödinger equation on a new potential energy surface constructed from coupled-cluster ab initio points. the Schrödinger equation was solved with a Lanczos algorithm.
-Several 4D (rigid monomer) global ab initio potential energy surfaces (PESs) were made using a previously reported interpolating moving least-squares (IMLS) fitting procedure specialized to describe the interaction of two linear fragments. the potential has two nonpolar minima giving rise to a complicated set of energy level stacks, which are very sensitive to the shapes and relative depths of the two wells.
+The spectrum of CO dimer was investigated by solving the rovibrational Schrödinger equation on a new potential energy surface constructed from coupled-cluster ab initio points.
+The Schrödinger equation was solved with a Lanczos algorithm.
+Several 4D (rigid monomer) global ab initio potential energy surfaces (PESs) were made using a previously reported interpolating moving least-squares (IMLS) fitting procedure specialized to describe the interaction of two linear fragments.
+The potential has two nonpolar minima giving rise to a complicated set of energy level stacks, which are very sensitive to the shapes and relative depths of the two wells.
 Although the CO dimer has defied previous attempts at an accurate purely ab initio description our best surface yields results in good agreement with experiment.
 Root-mean-square (rms) fitting errors of less than 0.1 cm-1 were obtained for each of the fits using 2226 ab initio data at different levels.
 This allowed direct assessment of the quality of various levels of ab initio theory for prediction of spectra.
-Our tests indicate that standard CCSD(T) is slow to converge the interaction energy even when sextuple zeta bases as large as ACV6Z are used. the explicitly correlated CCSD(T)-F12b method was found to recover significantly more correlation energy (from singles and doubles) at the CBS limit.
-Correlation of the core-electrons was found to be important for this system. the best PES was obtained by extrapolation of calculations at the CCSD(T)(AE)-F12b/CVnZ-F12 (n = 3,4) levels. the calculated energy levels were compared to 105 J ≤ 10 levels from experiment. the rms error for 68 levels with J ≤ 6 is only 0.29 cm-1. the calculated energy levels were assigned stack labels using several tools.
+Our tests indicate that standard CCSD(T) is slow to converge the interaction energy even when sextuple zeta bases as large as ACV6Z are used.
+The explicitly correlated CCSD(T)-F12b method was found to recover significantly more correlation energy (from singles and doubles) at the CBS limit.
+Correlation of the core-electrons was found to be important for this system.
+The best PES was obtained by extrapolation of calculations at the CCSD(T)(AE)-F12b/CVnZ-F12 (n = 3,4) levels.
+The calculated energy levels were compared to 105 J ≤ 10 levels from experiment.
+The rms error for 68 levels with J ≤ 6 is only 0.29 cm-1.
+The calculated energy levels were assigned stack labels using several tools.
 New stacks were found.
-One of them, stack y1, has an energy lower than many previously known stacks and may be observable. © 2013 American Chemical Society.
+One of them, stack y1, has an energy lower than many previously known stacks and may be observable.

 International Standard Serial Number (ISSN)